Ijuin Gorō

-Marshal Admiral Baron Ijūin Gorō (伊集院 五郎) was a Meiji-period career officer in the Imperial Japanese Navy.
+Baron Ijūin Gorō (伊集院 五郎) was a Meiji-period career officer in the Imperial Japanese Navy.

 Life and career

-Born in what is now part of Kagoshima city, as the son of a samurai retainer of Satsuma domain, he fought as a Satsuma samurai and foot soldier during major actions in the Boshin War (1868) against the forces loyal to the Tokugawa Shogunate.
+Born in what is now part of Kagoshima city, as the eldest son of Ijūin Sainojō, a samurai retainer of Satsuma domain, he fought as a Satsuma samurai and foot soldier during major actions in the Boshin War (1868) against the forces loyal to the Tokugawa Shogunate.

-After the Meiji Restoration and the establishment of the new Meiji government, Ijūin moved to Tokyo and entered the 4th class of the Imperial Japanese Naval Academy (1871), and as cadet served on vessels of the early Imperial Japanese Navy.
+After the Meiji Restoration and the establishment of the new Meiji government, Ijūin moved to Tokyo and entered the naval cadet school (the 4th class of the Imperial Japanese Naval Academy) in September 1871, and as cadet served on vessels of the early Imperial Japanese Navy, including the warship Tsukuba from 1876.
 He participated in the Taiwan Expedition (1874), the Ganghwa Island incident off Korea (1875), and the Satsuma Rebellion (1877).

-Sent to England for study in 1877, Ijūin completed courses at Royal Naval College, Greenwich and was commissioned a sub-lieutenant on 27 November 1883.
+Sent to England for study in November 1877, selected alongside fellow cadet Fukao Hiroshi for his "academic progress," Ijūin joined the crew of the British battleship in August 1878, later serving as her navigating officer, before completing courses at Royal Naval College, Greenwich and being commissioned a sub-lieutenant on 27 November 1883.
 Promoted to lieutenant on 20 June 1885, he returned to work on the Imperial Japanese Navy General Staff (1886–99).
 He was promoted to lieutenant-commander on 16 October 1890 and received a double promotion to captain on 7 December 1894.
 During the First Sino-Japanese War he served as a staff officer at the Imperial Japanese Navy headquarters.
 He became a close confidant of navy chief Admiral Yamamoto Gonnohyoe, and was an important planner and specialist in naval technology.

 Promoted to rear admiral on 26 September 1899, Ijūin was a strong proponent of better relations between Japan and the United Kingdom, and worked to develop the Anglo-Japanese Alliance (1902) from behind the scenes.
 He was on a diplomatic mission to the United Kingdom in 1902 with Major-General Fukushima Yasumasa, and was awarded an honorary Knight Commander of the Order of the Bath (KCB).
 He was promoted to vice-admiral on 5 September 1903.
-As an engineer, he also developed the "Ijūin Fuse," making use of the newly developed Shimose powder, which was successfully used in heavy naval artillery shells during Russo-Japanese War (1904–05).